Working with Actors

 General Rules

-The State of California determined that an objective, third party must be present when a child is working—a person whose only concern is to safeguard the welfare of the minor.
+The State of California requires that an objective, third party must be present when a child is working—a person whose sole concern is to safeguard the welfare of the minor.
 These are commonly called “Studio Teachers.”
+See next section for details.

 Studio Teacher

-If you are using an infant 15 days to six months of age you must also have a Nurse present on the set.
-And you must provide an “adequate facility” removed from the work site where the baby can eat and/or sleep without being held.
+If you are working with an infant who is 15 days to six months of age, you must also have a nurse present on the set.
+You must provide an “adequate facility” removed from the work site where the baby can eat and/or sleep without being held.
 An infant of this age cannot be at the place of employment for more than 2 hours or work for more than 20 minutes.
 An infant cannot be exposed to light of greater intensity than 100 foot-candles for more than 30 seconds at a time.
 The use of infants younger than fifteen days is not allowed.

 Work Hours for Minors